Laurcons/orar-discord/README.md

 Please do make sure that the group name you're providing DOES exist in the specialization you're providing.

 Use `npm install` to install dependencies, `npx tsc` to build the project using TypeScript.
 Use `npm start` to start the app.
 It will not do anything until the configured time (13:00).
-Optionally, you can force it to send webhooks at startup by passing the `--startupSend` argument.
+Optionally, you can force it to send webhooks at startup by passing the `--startupSend` argument (`npm start -- --startupSend`).

 ## Want to contribute?
 Do, by all means!
 You can write issues in the Issues tab, or even fork the project and make a pull request!